emu-russia/pureikyubu/SRC/UI/Legacy/DebugConsole/Readme.md

 The Win32 Console API does not allow you to create more than one console per process, so you can only use one instance at a time.

-Debug UIs can be opened via the Development menu.
+Debug UIs can be opened via the `Debug` menu.

 ## Cui